Starcross/django-starcross-gallery/README.rst

     path('gallery/', include('gallery.urls')),

-4. Ensure a `MEDIA directory <https://docs.djangoproject.com/en/2.1/topics/files/>`_ is set up
+4. Ensure a `MEDIA directory <https://docs.djangoproject.com/en/3.1/topics/files/>`_ is set up

 5. Run ``python manage.py makemigrations gallery``, then ``python manage.py migrate gallery`` to create the models.

-6. Start the development server and create any albums you required in http://127.0.0.1:8000/admin/.
+6. Start the development server and create albums from the admin site http://127.0.0.1:8000/admin/.
 It's not necessary to create albums if you prefer just a single image feed

 7. Visit http://127.0.0.1:8000/gallery/ to access the gallery.
-Albums can be added through the django admin interface (/admin)

 Instructions